OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class04-Variables.md

 [Add AppSettings:EnvironmentName]

 As for the value, we could hard code it like we did before, entering in different values and scoping them to different Environments.
 However, in retrospect this feels a bit cumbersome.
 Perhaps in the future we'll rename an Environment or add a new one?
-It would be better to use the built-in Octopus Variable, Octopus.Environment.Name, to automatically populate this value for us.
+It would be better to use the built-in Octopus System Variable, Octopus.Environment.Name, to automatically populate this value for us.

 [Add value #{Octopus.Environment.Name}]